-First of all, instead of postponing the event, a couple of us performed some remarkable proactive sunny weather creation on a day forecast to be filled with periodic rain.
+First of all, instead of postponing the event, a couple of us performed some remarkable proactive sunny weather creation the day prior, for a day forecast to be filled with periodic rain.
 But that’s not the story.

-The most remarkable thing happened as I was jogging across the long diagonal of a field as I neared our picnic site on return; 3 or 4 swallows swooped around me and glided with me as I jogged.
+The most remarkable thing happened jogging across the long diagonal of a field as nearing our picnic site on return; 3 or 4 swallows swooped around me and glided with me as I jogged.
 I stuck my arms out airplane-style as I ran; a virtually 60 yr. old man running along with his arms out as if he were a 7 yr. old boy in a school yard.
 The small group of swallows (don’t know the total number – never looked back) stayed with me beautifully, acrobatically, happily, flying beside me performing areal stunts all around as I ran along, arms out, feeling with them intense love and joy and happiness powerfully pumping from my heart and lungs.
-I don’t know if the swallows had recognized the simple arm gesture as an undertaking to become one with them or whether they could somehow sensed the elation that I felt as I flew across the field with them but it was one of those memories that you never forget.
+A couple of times I was escorted by a pair of them which would slow down just ahead of, on either side of me then, boom, they’d angularly take off upward in different directions.
+This happened twice.
+They have those hinged wings that give them spectacular aerial maneuverability.
+On one occasion one of them slowed down to fly right beside me at my speed while we looked at each other as I, and perhaps the bird, felt complete love and joy.
+I don’t know if the swallows recognized the simple arm gesture as an undertaking to fly along with them or whether they could somehow sense the elation that I felt as I flew across the field with them but it was one of those memories that I’ll never forget.

 That’s the story.